 Volgen is a nation west of the Drangleic continent, characterized as a hyper-competitive merchant town.
 While Chloanne’s English dialogue suggests that the country has several bustling cities, the Japanese script makes clear that the country is actually just the one big city that never sleeps in keeping with the vast majority of Dark Souls countries being city states.
 This dense activity also alludes to its fame in the current era.
 Whether for business or pleasure, there is a constant influx of peoples from outside the country coming through and supporting the local economy.
 Such popularity can be attributed to the hotspot’s economic success as much as contributing to it.
-By Maughlin’s own account, competition is so intense in Volgen that you need to not only be talented at barter and trade but networking too.
+By Maughlin’s own account, competition is so intense that you need to not only be talented at barter and trade but networking too.
 This is because of the need for preexisting capital from some investor to just start up a business.
 In other words, the demands of the market have created a barrier for entry for startups hoping to compete with existing companies that sunk the capital over time to keep up with trends until then.

 I was born in a country to the west.
 The trade city called Volgen was a famous place.
 It is a big city, always bustling.